- Daily & Weekly newsletters

 American Stella Chen wins Queen Elisabeth Competition for violin

-The American violinist Stella Chen (pictured) has won the Queen Elisabeth Competition in Brussels, one of the most challenging and prestigious classic music contests in the world.
+The American violinist Stella Chen (pictured) has won the Queen Elisabeth Competition in Brussels, one of the most challenging and prestigious classical music contests in the world.
 The only Belgian finalist, Sylvia Huang, did not place in the top six laureates named.

 Chen, 26, studied at the Juilliard School in New York under the virtuoso Itzhak Perlman.
 She has also won prizes at the Yehudi Menuhin Competition and the Tibor Varga Competition.
 She has performed with many orchestras, including the Harvard-Radcliffe Orchestra, the Bach Society Orchestra and the Lausanne Chamber Orchestra.